 The District was established in 1960 under the Minnesota Watershed Act as amended by the Minnesota Water Resources Board.
 The District covers areas within the following four counties: Carver, Dakota, Hennepin and Scott.
 The District is operated by a five-member Board of Managers appointed by the respective County boards for staggered three year terms.
-In accordance with Governmental Accounting Standards Board (GASB) pronouncements and accounting principles generally accepted in the United States of America, the financial statements of the reporting entity should include the primary government and its component units.
+In accordance with Governmental Accounting Standards Board (GASB) pronouncements and generally accepted accounting principles, the financial statements of the reporting entity should include the primary government and its component units.
 The District does not have any component units.